Insulating Your Old House, Part 2: How Insulation Works

-Insulating cellulose products also will not burn, not because the paper used in cellulose is fire resistant, but because it is treated with fire retardant materials.
+Insulating cellulose products also will not burn, not because the paper used in cellulose is fire resistant but because it is treated with fire retardant materials.
 Cellulose will also not give off toxic gases when in contact with flame.

-Rock or slag wool insulation, in certain circumstances, helps walls resist fire penetration.
-A fire starting on one side of a rock or slag wool insulated wall takes much longer to penetrate the wall to reach the other side.
+- Fiberglass, cellulose, and rock or slag wool insulation, in certain circumstances, helps walls resist fire penetration.
+A fire starting on one side of an insulated wall takes much longer, as much as twice a long, to penetrate the wall to the other side.

 - Cellulose and rock or slag wool insulation are slightly better at retarding fire than spun fiberglass insulation but the difference is not great.